Compendium solar spectrum formation: RT basics

 \paragraphrr{Intensity} The basic RT quantity is specific intensity $I_\nu$ describing energy in a beam of photons at a given location at a given time at a given frequency in a given direction, measured per units of area, time, frequency bandwidth and beam spreading \ISSFpage{9}{Sect.\,3.1} \IARTpage{22}{Sect.\,2.1} \RTSApage{29}{Eq.\,2.1}.
 The last is hardest, \ISSFpage{8}{Fig.\,2} may help.
-It ensures that intensity does not vary with travel distance \SSFpage{25}, the macroscopic way to express that photons do not decay and may travel through the whole universe, not hindering one another being bosons \rrendnote{quanta, bosons, photons}{note:bosons}{ Since high-energy, polarization and radio spectra are not treated in this compendium (\rrref{footnote}{note:except}) I ignore the wave/particle duality of electromagnetic radiation by simply taking photons as bullets of non-relativistic energy $h\nu$ without impulse or wave properties beyond frequency: the ``quanta'' introduced by Planck.
-On p.\,134 of ``Inward Bound''\footnote{I wish its references were also page openers.
-Publishers selling works by deceased authors anew as electronic files should earn their predator/vulture profit by making all non-paywalled references hyperlinked page openers.} \citetads{1986ibmf.book.....P} calls his \href{http://web.ihep.su/dbserv/compas/src/planck00b/eng.pdf} {quantum explanation} (reference \citealp{planck1900b-notADS}) for the brilliant \mbox{-1} that he put a few weeks before in his \href{http://web.ihep.su/dbserv/compas/src/planck00/eng.pdf}{empirical radiation law} (reference \citealp{planck1900a-notADS}) the most revolutionary physics discovery of the nineteenth century and adds that Einstein was likely the first to recognize this ``as if the ground was pulled from under him''.
+It ensures that intensity does not vary with travel distance \SSFpage{25}, the macroscopic way to express that photons do not decay and may travel through the whole universe, not hindering one another\footnote{Unlike fermionic you and Archimedes pushing bathwater aside.
+The reflected beam from a mirror does not hinder the incoming beam, they travel through another.
+As do ripples of incoming and outgoing waves on a beach, summing height at their crossings.
+In a sunlit swimming pool I like to piston-spread waves with spread-out hands and admire the spreading dual-boson caustics on the pool floor doubling radiance at their crossings.} being bosons \rrendnote{quanta, bosons, photons}{note:bosons}{ Since high-energy, polarization and radio spectra are not treated in this compendium (\rrref{footnote}{note:except}) I ignore the wave/particle duality of electromagnetic radiation by simply taking photons as bullets of non-relativistic energy $h\nu$ without impulse or wave properties beyond frequency: the ``quanta'' introduced by Planck.
+On p.\,134 of ``Inward Bound'' \citetads{1986ibmf.book.....P} calls his \href{http://web.ihep.su/dbserv/compas/src/planck00b/eng.pdf} {quantum explanation} (\citenoweb{planck1900b}) for the brilliant \mbox{-1} that he put a few weeks before in his \href{http://web.ihep.su/dbserv/compas/src/planck00/eng.pdf}{empirical radiation law} (\citenoweb{planck1900a}) the most revolutionary physics discovery of the nineteenth century and adds that Einstein was likely the first to recognize this ``as if the ground was pulled from under him''.
 Without the -1 the Wien simplification resembled the Boltzmann distribution understood from probability theory but the \mbox{-1} required energy quantization.
 Much later (1916) Einstein added that also for impulse and in 1924 attributed light particles to Bose-Einstein statistics.
 See \citetads{1982sils.book.....P} ``Subtle is the Lord'' Chapts.\,19 and 21 for more.
 On p.\,405 Pais attributes the name ``photon'' to paywalled \citetads{1926Natur.118..874L}.